guifariadev/guifariadev/README.md

 <p align="center">

- - I am 19 years old, currently living in Brazil.
+ - I am 20 years old, currently living in Brazil.
 I have an advanced level of English, fluent in Portuguese and looking to learn new languages.
-I am also developing experience in Javascript, Node, React, HTML and CSS </p>
+I am also developing experience in Javascript, Node, React, Next.js, TailwindCSS, HTML and CSS </p>

 <p align="center">

  - Working every day with the goal of evolving as a professional, and primarily as a person who tries to improve the world starting from the simple. </p>

- - Looking for an internship oportunity. </p>
+ - Looking for an internship/junior oportunity. </p>

 ---